hyperskill/enlighter-content/README.md

 1. **Follow Structure Guidelines**
    Create content according to the markdown rules and project structure.
-   Use `<callout>` blocks for AI assistant interactions
+   Use `<callout>` blocks for AI assistant interactions.

+2. **Write Clear Instructions**
+   Ensure your content provides clear, step-by-step instructions for learners.

 3. **Test Your Content**
-   Verify formatting and functionality using the preview server
+   Verify formatting and functionality using the preview server.

 4. **Keep Content Focused**
-   Ensure each project is concise and accomplishes a specific learning goal
+   Ensure each project is concise and accomplishes a specific learning goal.

 5. **Specify metadata**